Session 4: Retain Your Reward

-If you identify as a Day Dreamer, not seeing the value or purpose in what you’re doing is probably a major cause of procrastination for you.
+If you identify as a Day Dreamer, not seeing the value or purpose in what you’re doing is probably a major cause of distraction for you.

-But even if you identify with another Procrastinator Persona type (Habitual Hesitator, Impulsive Investor, Sensitive Soul), you will still resonate with how a lack of purpose can derail your plans and cause you to procrastinate.
+But even if you identify with another BreakThrough Persona type (Habitual Hesitator, Impulsive Investor, Sensitive Soul), you will still resonate with how a lack of purpose can derail your plans and limit your effectiveness.

 Everyone does something for a payoff, which is usually your reason or purpose for doing something.